spark-jobserver/spark-jobserver/doc/python.md

 `spark.jobserver.python.PythonSQLContextFactory` or `spark.jobserver.python.PythonHiveContextFactory`.
 For example:

     curl -X POST 'localhost:8090/contexts/pysql-context?context-factory=spark.jobserver.python.PythonSQLContextFactory'

-When implementing the Python job, simply you can simply assume that the `context` argument to `validate` and `run_job` is of the appropriate type (due to dynamic typing in Python, this is not enforced in the method definitions).
+When implementing the Python job, you can simply assume that the `context` argument to `validate` and `run_job` is of the appropriate type.
+Due to dynamic typing in Python, this is not enforced in the method definitions.
 For example:

 ```python
 class SQLAverageJob(SparkJob):